gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 3. Configures the Teleport instance as an OIDC IdP:
    1. Clicks `Add provider` of type `OpenID Connect`.
    2. Fills in the Provider URL as provided by the Discover Wizard.
-   3. Fills in the Audience as provided by the Discover Wizard `sts.amazonaws.com`.
+   3. Fills in the Audience as provided by the Discover Wizard `discover.teleport`.
 4. The user is then asked to enter the Thumbprint in Teleport, to ensure the user entered the correct `Provider URL`.
 5. Configures the role associated with that IdP
    1. The user is asked to create or assign an existing role.